dacbd/blog/content/posts/zero-to-prod-gke/index.md

 #### A DNS "Authorization"
 This is used later when we provision an SSL cert for our ingress resource/LB later in the kubectl manifests.
-It essentially proves to GCP that we do own the domain. (make sure you add your own domain here)
+It essentially proves to GCP that we do own the domain. (make sure you add your domain here)
 ```hcl
 resource "google_certificate_manager_dns_authorization" "default" {
   name        = "whoami-dacbd-dev-dns-auth"